Grokery/grokerylab/README.md

 ## Using and contributing

 GrokeryLab is licensed under the Apache license because I believe in the power of openness, transparency, and community.

-If you are interested in using this product, feel free!
-If you would like to contribute, please do!
+I am currently building out my core open source developer team.

-You can contact me using the form on the website: [https://grokery.io/#contact](https://grokery.io/#contact)
+If you are interested please reach out via the form on the website: [https://grokery.io/#contact](https://grokery.io/#contact)

 ## License

 GrokeryLab - A dataflow management platform

     **Author:**  Dan Hogue (<chmod740@gmail.com>)
-    **Copyright:**  Copyright 2016, Grokery
+    **Copyright:**  Copyright 2017, Grokery
     **License:**  Apache License, Version 2.0

 Licensed under the Apache License, Version 2.0 (the "License");